manuel-martinez-dev/portfolio_v1/README.md

 ## Resume

-This is just a first outline of my Portfolio, I will be adding further commits with all the other projects I make.
+This is just a first outline of my Portfolio, I will be updating it with further commits with all the other projects I do.

 ## Dependencies